drohano/NoteyBackend/README.md

 This function creates a note and saves it in the database.

-You'll need three values:
+You'll need four values:

 * **heading**
 * **content**
 * **date**
+* **userName**

-The date is ment to be tghe date of today
+The date is meant to be the date of today and the userName is the users user name

 **Example:**